exposedtalent/exposedtalent/README.md

 - 👋 Hi, I’m Tanishq Mor
-- 👀 I’m interested in Cloud Devlopment & Full Stack Devlopment
+- 👀 I’m interested in Cloud Development & Backend databases
 - 🌱 I’m currently preparing for Technical Interviews using leetcode
 - 📫 You can reach me throught [LinkedIn](https://www.linkedin.com/in/tanishq-mor/) or Discord (ExposedTalent#2065)